microsoft/FHIR-Converter/docs/Filters-and-Tags.md

     {{ "1970-01-01T00:01:00+14:00" | add_seconds: 60, 'preserve' }} -> 1970-01-01T00:01:01+14:00
 ```

-> [Note] : If the input is a partial datetime without time zone, it will be set to the first day of the year and 00:00:00 clock time with local time zone as suffix. e.g. in a location with +08:00 time zone, the input string "201101031434" will be filled to "20110103143400+0800",
+> [Note] : If the input is a partial datetime without time zone, it will be set to the first day of the year and 00:00:00 clock time with local time zone as suffix. e.g. In the location with +08:00 time zone, the input string "201101031434" will be filled to "20110103143400+0800",
    the template `{{ "201101031434"| format_as_date_time: 'utc'}}` will output 2011-01-03T06:34:00Z at +08:00 location.